 Noah’s Ark is an innovative network of 100 fair-trade artisan groups, representing 600 individuals, across India.
 Artisans work with a variety of materials, including wood, paper, and metal, to create contemporary products using traditional methods.
 All workshops are committed to providing sustainable income in an environment of honesty and integrity.
 As Noah’s Ark grows it has been able to support schools for artisan children and provide filters for clean water.

 Mary grew up in an orphanage in India with a bleak outlook for her future.
-When time came for her to leave the orphanage she was deceived by an offer of marriage and found herself instead in a brothel.
+When time came for her to leave the orphanage, she was deceived by an offer of marriage and found herself instead in a brothel.
 She escaped and tried to commit suicide multiple times, the last time by eating glass.
 A member of Rahab’s Rope artisan group found her dying in the street and brought her to the center.
-Many young women like Mary have found a lifeline at Rahab’s Rope, where they discover new opportunities as they make handcrafted items.
+Many young women like Mary have found a lifeline at Rahab’s Rope, where they discover new opportunities while making handcrafted items.

 The young women of Shelano have come from the slums in the south of Kolkata, India.
-With their background and limited education, finding a job is difficult, if not impossible.
-By purchasing their handmade products, you are not only getting a fairly traded product, you are giving a woman an opportunity to take care of her family and invest in the future she now has.
-Each kantha is unique, made by a unique woman with her unique story.
-As it goes from her hands to yours, you are helping a woman earn some money of her own and contributing to her confidence and well-being.
+Finding a job is difficult, if not impossible, with their background and limited education.
+By purchasing their handmade products, you are not only getting a fairly-traded product, but also giving a woman an opportunity to take care of her family and invest in the future.
+Each throw is unique and is made by a unique woman with a unique story.
+As it goes from her hands to yours, you are help a woman earn some money of her own and contribute to her confidence and well-being.